-7. Using the CPE Database, the RDN locates a National Restaurant Association ServSafe Manager's Course that provides essential skills and knowledge of the laws and regulations for preparing and serving food safely and a ServSafe Certificate upon successful completion of the exam.
+7. Using the CPE Database, the RDN locates a live (Activity Code 170) National Restaurant Association ServSafe Manager's Course at their local university that provides essential skills and knowledge of the laws and regulations for preparing and serving food safely and a ServSafe Certificate upon successful completion of the exam.
+Note: only live ServSafe courses are eligible for CPEUs.